craftercms/docs/source/developers/projects/engine/api/groovy-api.rst

     contentModel.events = events

-You might notice that we're importing a ``utils.DateUtils`` class.
-This class is not part of Crafter CMS, but instead it is a Groovy class specific to the site.
-To be able to use this class, you should place it under Classes > groovy > utils and name it DateUtils.groovy, where everything after the groovy directory is part of the class' package.
-It's recommended for all Groovy classes to follow this convention.
+In the above example, you will see that we're importing a ``utils.DateUtils`` class.
+This class is not part of Crafter CMS, but instead it is a site specific class written in Groovy.
+The class is/needs to be located at the following path ``scripts > classes > utils``.
+It's placed in a file called ``DateUtils.groovy``
 ::

     package utils